schmidt-sebastian/firebase-js-sdk/packages/firestore/README.md

 # @firebase/firestore

-This is the [Cloud Firestore](https://firebase.google.com/docs/firestore/) component of the [Firebase JS SDK](https://www.npmjs.com/package/firebase).
+This is our [Cloud Firestore](https://firebase.google.com/docs/firestore/) component of the [Firebase JS SDK](https://www.npmjs.com/package/firebase).

 **This package is not intended for direct usage, and should only be used via the officially